iftach/basketball-shots-classifier/README.md

 Project Background:
-In this project we examined wether a non-structured classifier yields a better accuarcy then a structured classifier (HMM) in the task of classifying basketball shots.
+In this project we examined whether a non-structured classifier yields a better accuarcy then a structured classifier (HMM) in the task of classifying basketball shots.
 The project is divided into 3 parts.